stanford-rc/www.sherlock.stanford.edu/src/docs/overview/about.md

 discoveries.

-And what better account of what's happening on a high-performance computing cluster than Benedict Cumberbatch describing his role as Sherlock Holmes in the BBC's modern adaptation of Arthur Conan Doyle's classic?
+And what better account of what's happening on a high-performance computing cluster than Benedict Cumberbatch [describing][url_quote] his role as Sherlock Holmes in the BBC's modern adaptation of Arthur Conan Doyle's classic?

 !!! quote ""